nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

-**R** is a statistical computing and data visualization programming language. **RStudio** is an integrated development environment, or IDE, for R programming..
+**R** is a statistical computing and data visualization programming language. **RStudio** is an integrated development environment, or IDE, for R programming.
 R and RStudio work on Mac, Linux, and Windows operating systems.
 The RStudio layout displays lots of useful information and allows us to run R code from a script and view and save outputs all from one interface.